fastly/fastly-magento2/Documentation/README.md

 * [Troubleshooting instructions](TROUBLESHOOTING.md)
 * [How to report bugs](OPENING-ISSUES.md)

-Please report any errors or problems with these documents as github issues.
+Please report any errors or problems with these documents as GitHub issues.